 Representation of Toll Brothers on zoning issues related to multiple development sites in New York City.

-Assisted by counseling United States Tennis Association (USTA) National Tennis Center in its applications for approvals from the City and State to construct a roof over Arthur Ashe Tennis Stadium.
+Counseled the United States Tennis Association (USTA) National Tennis Center regarding its applications for approvals from the City and State to construct a roof over Arthur Ashe Tennis Stadium.

 Representation of a developer in obtaining a zoning variance from the New York City Board of Standards and Appeals for a new residential building in Soho over substantial community opposition.

 Representation of a not-for-profit organization in obtaining variances to facilitate the first modern nursing home in Manhattan.

 Representation of a developer in obtaining variances to convert an abandoned public school in Harlem into a residential building.

 Representation of Maplewood Senior Living, LLC in connection with zoning due diligence for the acquisition of an assemblage on Second Avenue in New York City to be developed into its first New York City-based senior living facility, currently designed at over 200,000 square feet.
 The transaction involved rent stabilized properties and the acquisition of air rights from two adjacent property owners.

 If you would like more information about Bryan Cave’s Land Use Team, please call Judith Gallent, at 212 541 2389.